nathannnhernandez/WeeklyActivitiesGDIM33/README.md

    c) make NPC pursue on every frame

-3. NPC controller by sightlines
+2. NPC controller by sightlines

    a) draw raycast using gizmos

    b) make NPC stop chasing player when out of sight
+### Activity 2
+Completed Step 1, completed step 2a.